usman19zafar/DAIS-10-Continuum/README.md

-DAIS‑10 — The Living Standard for a Safer, Smarter, More Human Future Two words: Living semantics
-Analogy: A plant that ages even when nothing is running — because time itself is a hazard.
+""DAIS‑10 is a breakthrough standards framework that treats data not as static information, but as living data — data that ages, drifts, fades, and evolves.
+Just like a human life, a dataset is never still.
+Even in silence, it is changing.""

 DAIS‑10 is a breakthrough standards framework that treats data not as static information, but as living data — data that ages, drifts, fades, and evolves.
 Just like a human life, a dataset is never still.
 Even in silence, it is changing.

+Data is:

+aging

+drifting

+decaying

+gaining new meaning

+losing old meaning

+changing context

+evolving with time

+DAIS‑10 is the first standards framework that treats data as alive — something that grows, fades, and transforms.

+DAIS‑10 — The Living Standard for a Safer, Smarter, More Human Future Two words: Living semantics
+Analogy: A plant that ages even when nothing is running — because time itself is a hazard.

 Traditional standards freeze reality.
 DAIS‑10 models it.

 ********************************************************************************************************************
 Functional Safety Truth: Time Never Stops
 In functional safety, a plant can be perfectly idle — no pumps running, no valves moving, no alarms triggered — and still be dying.